jirotubuyaki/Jdmbs/README.md

 Where *random_i* is a *n_th* company.
 And *U* is discrete uniform distribution.*Output_ij* is a correration coefficacy from *i* company to *j*. it is from result of algorithm 1.

 ### Correlation Companies Algorithm
 In order to calculate correlation coefficiens between all pair companies, all paths must be enumerated in graph structure.
-And variety of　algorithms to find paths are proposed. we propose　algorithm for enumeration correlations in a given circulation graph.
-This program code produce a matrix of correlationcoefficients between all pair comapnies。 This package includes a Perl program in order to calulate a correlations of companies.
+And variety of algorithms to find paths are proposed.
+We propose algorithm for enumeration correlations in a given circulation graph.
+This program code produce a matrix of correlationcoefficients between all pair comapnies.
+This package includes a Perl program in order to calulate a correlations of companies.
 Please change $connect_companies parameters and use like below. output data is "data.csv"